How to Make Incredible Pasta Primavera

 |By Meg Jones - wife, mother,

 Now that it’s July and the heat is on, my culinary interests lean toward vegetables and fruits.
-Ironically, is was my love of bacon and cheese that brought me back to a veggie-focused favorite, Pasta Primavera.
+But, ironically, it was my love of bacon and cheese that brought me back to a veggie-focused favorite, Pasta Primavera.

 What do bacon and cheese have to do with Pasta Primavera?

-I am told by my college friends that I once said that when I am old, I will eat cheese and bacon with careless abandon.
+My college friends told me that I once said that when I am old, I will eat cheese and bacon with careless abandon.
 While I don’t specifically recall that declaration, I’m glad they did because it resulted in a group “…..-of-the-month” gift of cheese AND bacon, for my 60th birthday.

 We have enjoyed each delivery so much that I decided to research other food-item-of-the-month clubs for the Reluctant Gourmet in celebration of Father’s Day.
 I landed on Pasta of the month.
 Enter Pasta Primavera.